Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 Toward that end, the agency has actually gone so far as to deny ever having received the returns of some educated filers whose returns made claims the agency did not wish to honor-- an, "Our junk-yard dog must've eaten your tax return!" routine.
 This only delays the inevitable for a brief time, of course, while the filer walks a copy in to the local office and personally oversees having it stamped as received, or otherwise secures incontrovertible evidence of the agency receiving the filing.

 Thus, alternative ploys are becoming more common when the IRS wishes to evade the law.
 One is a simple declaration that the return is "frivolous" (under the statutory definition at 26 USC 6702-- a status which, when accurate, means the return can be treated as though never filed, according to current doctrine), in the hope that the filer will back down in confusion and fear.
-(Click here for more about this revealing ploy, which would obviously never be attempted if the law provided for any other means of defeating a claim.)
+(Click here for more about this revealing ploy, which would obviously never be attempted if the law provided for any other means of defeating a claim, and here for a series of case-studies of CtC Warriors who have dealt with this, and other tax-agency ploys.)
 Then the agency will follow up with with the steps outlined earlier in section "A."

 Another is to invite the filer to abandon his testimony, by proposing alternative numbers on a convenient form which the filer can sign under penalty of perjury and thus adopt as a modification of his previously-filed return-- as though what had been filed must simply have been a big mistake, from which the filer will surely back down (in confusion and fear).